Are Energy Drinks Bad for Your Liver?

 After hearing about extreme cases and long-term risks, you might be wondering: Do I have to swear off energy drinks forever to protect my liver?
 The answer is no – not necessarily.
 It’s all about moderation and individual factors.

 For healthy adults, occasional energy drink consumption (once a week or a few times a month) is unlikely to harm the liver.
-The liver can handle moderate sugar and caffeine intake if given time to recover.
+In fact, moderate use is generally considered safe for healthy people, as the liver can handle moderate sugar and caffeine intake if given time to recover.
 Research shows no evidence of liver damage from moderate use, with injury cases being extremely rare.

 Tips for Safe Use: